davidrhoden/davidrhoden-basic-netlify/timeline/a-party-sometime-in-the-nineties.md

 ---
-title: a party some time in the Nineties
+title: Went to a party some time in the Nineties.
 date: 1998-07-04T11:00:00.000Z
 summary: I remember this event.
 excerpt: I remember this event.